Discover how being defensive almost ruined my relationship and learn how to manage your defensiveness.

 How do I manage my defensiveness today?

-When I’m present, I can step away from the emotional surge and remember my commitment to healthy relationships and authentic communication.
-This allows me to shift to calm and defenseless.
+I can step away from the emotional surge and remember my commitment to healthy relationships and authentic communication when I’m present.

 WHAAAT!?!
 Defenseless, you ask?
 Yes, defenseless!

-People are self-focused and ego-driven, and any attack (or perceived attack) on you or me is a projection of their own insecurities, fears and unhappiness.
-They’re having their own reactive response to some upsetting feeling.
-In other words, it’s about them.
+People are self-focused and ego-driven, and any attack (or perceived attack) on you or me is a projection of their insecurities, fears, and unhappiness.

 (Learn more from these ego quotes.)